floookay/pluckey/README.md

 > What's next?

-More case variants and fix the plates.
+An acrylic sandwich-style case variants.
-I'm also playing with the thought of making a pcb variant fit for low profile Choc switches and move the controller so it's actually flat.
+I'm also thinking about making a pcb variant for low profile Choc switches with choc spacing.

 > What's the story behind the name?